oberien/refunct-tas/README.md

 Set Launch Options... .
 There, specify `LD_PRELOAD=/absolute/path/to/build/linux/librtil.so %command%`.

+To run the default practice functionality, execute `refunct-tas`, which will run `main.re` by default.
-To run a lua TAS script file, execute `refunct-tas <file>`.
+To run your own rebo script file, execute `refunct-tas <file>`.

 ## Windows

+To run the default practice functionality, double-click on `refunct-tas.exe`, which will run `main.re` by default.
-On windows open cmd (e.g. with Win+R → cmd → return) and `cd` into the directory containing the TAS tool files (e.g. with `cd C:\Users\User\refunct-tas\ `).
+To run your own rebo script file, open cmd (e.g. with Win+R → cmd → Enter) and `cd` into the directory containing the TAS tool files (e.g. with `cd C:\Users\User\refunct-tas\`).
-There, execute `refunct-tas.exe <file>` to run a lua TAS script file.
+There, execute `refunct-tas.exe <file>` to run that rebo script file.

-# Writing TAS files
+# Writing Script Files

-TAS files are written in the [LUA](https://www.lua.org/) programming language.
+Script files are written in the [rebo](https://github.com/oberien/rebo#readme) programming language.
-The TAS tool exposes an API which can be used to perform the TAS.
+The tool exposes an API which can be used by scripts to change different things within Refunct.
-The API documentation of the exposed API can be found [in lua-api.md](/docs/lua-api.md).
+The exposed API can be seen in [rebo_init.rs](/rtil/src/threads/rebo/rebo_init.rs).
-You can find code examples in the [tool directory](tool/).
+You can find all code of the practice functionality in the [tool directory](tool/).

 # Troubleshooting